KleonTran123/looker_studio_hackathon_tailor_swift/README.md

 Use this one-liner to install dependencies: npm install dotenv express  @google-cloud/bigquery @google/generative-ai

+# Setting up the Environment Variables

+The .env file is crucial for configuring the application.
+Here’s how to fill in each field:

+GOOGLE_APPLICATION_CREDENTIALS: Path to your Google Cloud service account JSON file.

+PROJECT_ID: The Google Cloud project ID.

+PORT: The port number the application should listen on.
+The default is usually 8080.

+PORT=8080

+DATASET_ID: The BigQuery dataset ID where your data resides.

+ The following two should be in the same DATASET for now:

+ANALYSIS_TABLE_ID: The table ID within the BigQuery dataset for checking and storing analysis data.

+DATA_TABLE_ID: The table ID within the BigQuery dataset that you will query to feed information to Gemini.

+GEMINI_API: The API key or endpoint for accessing Google Generative AI (Gemini).

 # Running the Application

 To start the application, use the following command: